Badan-Intelektual-Berbasis-Data/.github/profile/README.md

 <br>

-## 🎯 Currently out target is to expertise on
+## 🎯 Currently our target is to focusing on
 - 🌐 Web Development
 - 🌐 UI / UX
 - 📱 Mobile Development